spf13/cobra/user_guide.md

 ## Generating shell completions

 Cobra can generate a shell-completion file for the following shells: bash, zsh, fish, PowerShell.
 If you add more information to your commands, these completions can be amazingly powerful and flexible.
 Read more about it in [Shell Completions](shell_completions.md).

+## Providing Active Help

+Cobra makes use of the shell-completion system to define a framework allowing you to provide Active Help to your users.
+Active Help are messages (hints, warnings, etc) printed as the program is being used.
+Read more about it in [Active Help](active_help.md).